Enalean/tuleap-documentation-en/languages/en/deploy.rst

 Legacy "DocMan" UI            Removed in 17.1   Nothing to do, for most users it's already the default behavior
                                                 unless you activated ``feature_flag_allow_temporary_access_to_old_ui_that_will_be_removed_soon``
                                                 feature flag.
-PHP Wiki                      Removed in 17.7   Switch to Mediawiki
 ============================= ================= ============================================================

 April 2026